 20 Questions with Susan

-1. In my carry-on bag I always have a small pair of binoculars to see the wildlife and birds, and also to see things as close as possible, like fire dancers on the island of Mauritius and the architectural details of the Taj Mahal.
+1. In my carry-on bag I always have a small pair of binoculars to view wildlife birds, and also to see special events and happenings as close as possible, like fire dancers on the island of Mauritius and the architectural details of the Taj Mahal.

-2. On my first TCS Expedition I traveled on the Around the World classic in 2007.
+2. On my first TCS Expedition I traveled on the Around the World classic itinerary in 2007.

 3. The most unique thing I have done on a TCS Expedition was a toss-up between riding a camel at sunset in the Thar Desert in India or being eyeball-to-eyeball with a silverback gorilla in Rwanda.
-It’s a mind-blowing experience to see these beasts shaking the trees all around you in the middle of their natural habitat.
+It’s a mind-blowing experience to see these hairy beasts shaking the trees all around you in the middle of their natural habitat.

 4. A place I thought I’d dislike, but I fell in love with was Easter Island.
-It turned out to be such a magnificent, fascinating place with a culture and vibe of its own.
+It turned out to be such a magnificent, fascinating place with a proud culture and vibe all its own.

 5. My absolute favorite hotel is the Oberoi Amarvilas hotel in Agra because every room has a beautiful view of the Taj Mahal.
 There is nothing like looking out and seeing the Taj at both sunrise and sunset for inspiration.
-The service and food are also exquisite.
+The service and food also happen to be exquisite.

 6. One place I haven’t seen yet, which I’m dying to visit is the Ladakh area in the northwest corner of India where Bangladesh and Pakistan come together.
-I’m attracted to the beauty of the Himalayas and the beautiful textiles made in this region and the daily religious practices of the area.
-It’s such a unique part of the world.
+I’m attracted to the majesty of the Himalayas, the beautiful textiles made in this region and the daily religious practices of the area.
+It’s such a remote and unique part of the world.

 8. Some of my favorite countries to eat in are Southeast Asia and India.
-I love a naan curry.
-Also the national dish of Cambodia, amok, which is similar to a curry.
-You can’t beat the wonderful cuisines of Southeast Asia like pho in Vietnam and all the flavors of Thailand.
+I love garlic naan and curry.
+Also, the national dish of Cambodia, amok is spicy and delicious, and quite similar to curry.
+One can’t beat the wonderful cuisines of Southeast Asia like pho in Vietnam and the myriad of flavors of Thai cuisine.

 9. The best meal I ever had was at Canlis in Seattle.
 Outside the United States, though, it was in Florence, Italy.
-It was a five-hour dinner under a starry night sitting in a courtyard with multiple courses of Italian food, great red wine and conversation.
+It was a memorable five-hour dinner under a starry sky, sitting in a renaissance courtyard being served multiple courses of gourmet Italian food, a lot of great red wine and lively conversation.
+Magic!

 10. The best souvenir I ever bought myself is a really cool vintage Mongolian wedding blanket.
-They’re like quilts, but they have tabs on the top to hang in the gers.
+They’re like handmade quilts, but they have tabs on the top to hang in the gers.
 The wife takes her wedding blanket and hangs it above her and her husband’s bed.
 As nomads, when the family moves the ger, the wife rehangs her blanket above the couple’s bed once the ger has been set up.

 11. My favorite market in the world is any local market.
 Life is sourced at the markets.
-I love markets in Cambodia and India because life is so vibrant, and you can get your fresh curry paste and coconut milk, fresh spices, meat and fish- everything to eat like a local.
+I especially love the markets in Cambodia, Bogata and India because life is so vibrant, and you can find fresh vegetables, curry paste, coconut milk, fresh spices, meat and fish- everything to eat like a local.

 12. The one place I love going back to is India.
-I love how diverse it is.
-I love our Around the World trip and I love to go back to all of them.
-It’s like seeing friends.
-I’m thrilled every time I get to go on our Around the World trips.
+I love how diverse and vibrant the country is.
+I love our Around the World trip and enjoy going back to each of these countries.
+It’s like visiting friends each time.
+I’m thrilled every time I get to travel on our Around the World trips.

 13. When I need to relax I do yoga.
-I love to do sun salutations to connect with my breath and it’s a complete workout.
+I do classic sun salutations to connect with my breath and because it’s a complete workout and stress reliever.

-14. My favorite thing to do on vacation is to rub elbows with different cultures.
+14. My favorite thing to do on vacation is to rub elbows with and explore different and unique cultures.
 I’m not a “hang out at the beach” person anymore, and want to delve into a unique way of life.

-15. My favorite experience for guests on a TCS Expedition is the experience of the journey- as a whole- it’s the unique opportunity of having all of the adventures at the same time.
-You can always go to the Maldives, but to do it back-to-back with other fabulous experiences and be exposed to so many cultures provides a wonderful perspective.
-Your world will be blown open by seeing gorillas in Rwanda and scuba diving in the Maldives and seeing the countryside in Botswana and going to the Taj Mahal.
+15. My favorite experience for guests on a TCS Expedition is the experience of the journey- as a whole- it’s the unique opportunity of having all of the adventures at the same time, building on each other.
+You can always go to the Maldives, but to do it back-to-back with other fabulous experiences and be exposed to so many cultures provides a wonderful global perspective.
+Your world is blown open by seeing gorillas in Rwanda, scuba diving in the Maldives and then seeing the big game in Botswana and then gazing at the incomparable Taj Mahal.
 That’s the trip encapsulated.
 Stop after stop is the best experience.
-That is what we’re really selling.
+That is the experience that we’re really offering.

 16. In my suitcase, you’d be surprised to find space.
 I leave lots of room to collect souvenirs in each place.
-I leave with a suitcase half empty as I love to shop for local treasures.
+I depart with a suitcase half empty as I love to shop for local treasures.

 17. Before I go to a country, I try to learn about what’s unique in each place.
-In Mongolia, I went for the Naadam Festival, but later learned there was a jazz festival so I stayed for that.
+In Mongolia, I went for the Naadam Festival, but later learned there was a jazz festival so I stayed longer to attend that event.

-18. The first time I traveled abroad, I went to…the South of France and Northern Italy with my older sister.
+18. The first time I traveled abroad, I went to the South of France and Northern Italy with my older sister.
 I fell hard for travel!

 19. My favorite foreign language to listen to is the language of the Mlabri, the yellow leaf people, a hill tribe in Thailand.
-It’s rather singsongy and there are only about 100 members of the tribe.
-I had the opportunity to trek deep into the jungle along the Thai-Laos border to visit the Mlabri.
-When I saw them gathering in the jungle, I recorded the language because it was so unique.
+The language sounds rather singsongy and there are only about 100 members of the tribe.
+I had the opportunity to trek deep into the jungle along the Thai-Laos border to visit the tribe.
+When I saw them gathering in the jungle, I recorded the amazing language because it was so unique and rare.

-20. My best piece of travel advice is just go.
+20. My best piece of travel advice is just GO!
 The hardest step is out your front door.
-So just go.